Journey

 Hachinohe is the most practical base for transport and car rental.
 Towada works if you want a quieter overnight before or after the village.
 Shingo itself is small enough that most visitors should sleep outside the node and drive in, which also keeps the trip simpler from a booking perspective.

-Use the airport and rail resources above to lock the regional leg first, then choose lodging by how much road time you want before and after the visit.
+Use the airport and rail resources above to plan your regional transport first, then choose lodging by how much road time you want before and after the visit.

 Northern Honshu feels different before the village ever comes into view.